mjpernot/python-lib/README.md

 # Classification (U)

 # Description:
-  This project consists of a number of common local python functions and classes that are available for use.
+  Consists of a number of common local python functions and classes that are available for use.

 ### This README file is broken down into the following sections: